murolem/Starsector-Java-Mappings/README.md

 ## Mapping & mapping conventions

 - Mappings I'm sure about are named normally.
-- Mappings I'm unsure about start with `Zzz` for classes/interfaces/enums/etc. or `zzz` for class props/variables/etc (do not confuse with `zzz` package name used in the JAR namespace).
+- Mappings I'm unsure about end with `Zzz` (do not confuse with `zzz` package name used in the JAR namespace).
 - Mappings produced by Recaf's "illegal name resolution" are stored under `mapped` mapping project.
 They have generic names like  `method1364`, `field8381`, etc. They are eventually moved into the main space.
-- Mappings created with use of AI (don't shame me try to map those math methods yourself!) start with `Zai` for classes/interfaces/enums/etc. or `zai` for class props/variables/etc. Javadoc written by AI is prefixed with "AI:".
+- Mappings created with use of AI (don't shame me try to map those math methods yourself!) end with `Zai`.
+Javadoc written by AI start with "AI:".

+**Other cases:**
+- Methods that only call the same method with same args and do nothing else are suffixed with `__COPY`.
+Not sure if those are the results from obfuscation or if they exist in the original code.

 ## Applying mappings